czim/laravel-filter/README.md

 ## Examples

-To Do: add some example code in a separate .md file include full classes for Filter and CountableFilter
+Here are [some examples](EXAMPLES.md) of using the Filter and CountableFilter classes.

 ## Contributing